 As you gain more and more experience as time goes on, it slowly aims back up towards the top.

-In a way, you can call the opposite of the Dunning-Kruger effect the Impostor Syndrome which you’ve likely also heard of.
+In a way, you can call the opposite of the Dunning-Kruger effect the Imposter Syndrome which you’ve likely also heard of.